We let you into the secret to some of the best places to watch birds in Spain.

 Situated fewer than 100 miles south of Barcelona, it’s remarkable in that it’s largely a manmade habitat, with the delta itself consisting of paddy fields, plus huge saltpans and saltworks along the coast.
 That makes it a superb haven for wetland birds, with flocks of thousands of Glossy Ibises roaming the fields in search of food such as crustaceans (including invasive non-native crayfish), and Spoonbills, Grey and Purple Herons, Great White, Little and Cattle Egrets, Bitterns, and Black-crowned Night Herons are present, too.

-Visit during the main spring and autumn migration periods, and you’ll see a wide range of waders, from residents such as Black-winged Stilt to migrants such as Greenshank, Whimbrel and Bar-tailed Godwit, warblers such as Moustached Warbler, while raptors can include the likes of Booted Eagle as well as the more common Marsh Harriers and Kestrels.
+Visit during the main spring and autumn migration periods, and you’ll see a wide range of waders.
+From Black-winged Stilt to migrants such as Greenshank, Whimbrel and Bar-tailed Godwit.
+Moustached Warbler, Collared Pratincole, and Purple Swamp-hen are some other delights to add to the list.
+While raptors can include the likes of Booted Eagle as well as the more common Marsh Harriers and Kestrels.

 Important Bird and Biodiversity Area